 Society has made some amazing social progress over the last few decades, however, gender equality still has far to go.
 In the music industry, there are many stereotypes that relate to gender, and often times some amazing piano players are overlooked or outright lost in the sands of time.

 But that’s not the case today.
-Because in this article, we have put together a list of 21 of the best female piano players that you’ve likely never heard of (and ones that are worthy of our time and respect).
+Because in this article, we have put together a list of 20 of the best female piano players that you’ve likely never heard of (outside of a small few) that are definitely worthy of your time and respect.

 Best Female Jazz Piano Players

-Let’s kick off this list with Love Ausitn.
+Let’s kick off this list with Lovie Ausitn.

 Like many women at the time, Lovie Austin began as a classically trained pianist and faced many struggles when she decided to pursue music professionally.
 However, she faced these adversities and came to write many of the classic songs of the early blues era.
 Many times she can be overlooked because she was not the singer on many of her tracks but didn’t really record solo albums.